Dancing with the Stars (American TV series) season 8: Week 4

-Each couple performed either the Lindy Hop or Argentine tango.
+Each couple performed either the Argentine tango or Lindy Hop.
 Two couples were eliminated at the end of the night.
 Couples are listed in the order they performed.

 Week 5

-Each couple performed either the Viennese waltz or paso doble.
+Each couple performed either the paso doble or Viennese waltz.
 The two couples in the bottom two competed against each other in a dance-off to determine which would also be eliminated.
 Couples are listed in the order they performed.

 Week 6

 Each couple performed either the jive or rumba.
 Couples are listed in the order they performed.

 Week 7

 Each couple performed one unlearned dance, and they all participated in a group swing dance.
 Couples are listed in the order they performed.

 Week 8

 Each couple performed one unlearned dance, plus participated in a group dance.
 Couples are listed in the order they performed.

 Due to an injury, Melissa Rycroft was unable to perform her jive or participate in the team dance on the live show.
 Lacey Schwimmer filled in for her on the team dance, while Rycroft's rehearsal footage for her jive was shown and scored instead.